Eta Canis Majoris

+Eta Canis Majoris is a blue supergiant star in the constellation of Canis Major.
+It has the proper name Aludra, pronounced /ə'luːdrə, ə'ljuːdrə/; Eta Canis Majoris is its Bayer designation.
+This star has an apparent visual magnitude that varies between 2.38 and 2.48, which makes it the fifth-brightest in the constellation.
+Parallax measurements from the Hipparcos mission estimate a large distance of 2,000 light-years.
+It is drifting further away from the Sun with a line of sight velocity of 41 km/s.

 Nomenclature

-η Canis Majoris (Latinised to Eta Canis Majoris) is the star's Bayer designation.
+η Canis Majoris, Latinised to Eta Canis Majoris, is the star's Bayer designation, abbreviated Eta CMa or η CMa.

 The traditional name Aludra originates from the Arabic: العذراء al-adhraa, 'the virgin'.
 This star, along with Epsilon Canis Majoris (Adhara), Delta Canis Majoris (Wezen) and Omicron2 Canis Majoris (Thanih al Adzari), were Al 'Adhārā (العذاري), 'the Virgins'.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
 The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Aludra for this star.

 In Chinese, 弧矢 (Hú Shǐ), meaning Bow and Arrow, refers to an asterism consisting of Eta Canis Majoris, Delta Canis Majoris, HD 63032, HD 65456, Omicron Puppis, k Puppis, Epsilon Canis Majoris, Kappa Canis Majoris and Pi Puppis.
 Consequently, Eta Canis Majoris itself is known as 弧矢二 (Hú Shǐ èr, the Second Star of Bow and Arrow).

 Properties

-A blue-white supergiant, Eta CMa has been used as a standard for the spectral type of B5Ia.
+Eta Canis Majoris is a blue supergiant star with a spectral type of B5Ia.
+It has been the standard for this spectral class in the Morgan–Keenan system, and since 1943, the spectrum of this star has served as one of the stable anchor points by which other stars are classified.